Your Cart is Empty

 Focusing-oriented therapy is a therapeutic approach that allows us to access the whole of an experience, rather than just the known pieces we are already mentally aware of.
 Including the whole 'felt sense' of an experience is essential to bringing forth lasting change because our issues are not just thoughts and emotions, but also patterns, habits, bodily responses and experiences.
 Rather than trying to affect change from intellectual insight alone, focusing-oriented therapy promotes a shift in the body and in the 'felt sense' of an experience, transforming patterns of thought, body phenomena and habitual feelings.
 Focusing-oriented therapy gently and profoundly gets to the root of an issue, bringing about comprehensive and lasting change.

-The type of focusing-oriented therapy I practice (Focusing-Oriented Therapy and complex trauma, also Aboriginal Psychotherapy) comes from working with the internationally recognized Canadian therapist and teacher, Shirley Turcotte.
+The type of focusing-oriented therapy I practice (Focusing-Oriented Therapy and complex trauma, also Indigenous Psychotherapy) comes from working with the internationally recognized Canadian therapist and teacher, Shirley Turcotte.
 This approach was developed through years of her work with survivors of complex trauma, who experienced many types of issues.
 It addresses anxiety, depression, PTSD symptoms, stress, and many other issues implicitly in a client-centered, holistic, multicultural context.
 Focusing-oriented therapy is highly effective with many issues because it creates change at the source.
 What we find is that all our clients benefit from this approach, regardless of whether trauma is an issue or not.

 Much recent brain and memory research supports this work; showing how the brain sorts memory, prioritizes experiences, and stores information.

 Focusing-oriented therapy works so well for most issues (anxiety, depression, stress, addictions, parenting/children) and is so client-centered and culturally-inclusive that it is growing very quickly worldwide.
-Counsellors, psychologists, therapists, psychiatrists, and many others are requesting our Aboriginal Focusing-Oriented Therapy and complex trauma training programs.
+Counsellors, psychologists, therapists, psychiatrists, and many others are requesting our Indigenous Focusing-Oriented Therapy and complex trauma training programs.
 We find that other therapists are often amazed when they experience this therapeutic approach and almost always want to learn more.
 Deepening and enriching any treatment modality, focusing-oriented therapy provides the bodily-felt, experiential piece to therapy that is often critical for real and lasting change.

 We try to explain 'focusing-oriented therapy' in words, but words can't convey it; ultimately, it is best understood experientially.